 Paynes Prairie Preserve State Park Campground

 The Paynes Prairie Preserve State Park Campground is a pet-friendly, heavily-shaded, year-round campground.
 The gravel driveways allow for either RVs, trailers, or tents.
-Each back in space, ranging in size from 46 to 60 feet have a ground grill and a picnic table, and 30 or 50 amp electrical hookups.
+Each back in space, ranging in size from 46 to 60 feet, have a ground grill and a picnic table.
+Sites offer 30- or 50-amp electrical and water hookups.

 The campground provides showers, restrooms, hydrants, and a dump station nearby for registered campers.
 If you need to use a generator, please silence them between the hours of 11 pm to 7 am.
 Please be aware that the park entrance gate is locked at sunset.
 Registered campers can get a gate combination in case they need to leave the park after hours.

 Seasonal activities in Paynes Prairie Preserve State Park